-Fans can access the field level seating areas to watch the pre-game warmups, and there were lots of people cheering on the home team before the game started.
-The pre-game activities were of the typical "first pitch" and "recognizing the local little league champion" variety.
+Fans can access the field level seating areas to watch the pre-game warmups, and there are lots of people cheering on the home team before the game starts.
+The pre-game activities are of the typical "first pitch" and "recognizing the local little league champion" variety.

 The overall game atmosphere is absolutely fantastic.
 This stadium is just the perfect size to feel an intimate connection to the ballgame.
 The field's foul territory is exceptionally narrow, and fans that sit in the first section along either first or third base get a feeling of being really close to the action.
 From my seat in the 10th row just above first base, I could clearly hear the first base coach and many of the players as they hollered at each other during the game.